scarletbright/avalanche-docs/docs/v1.0/en/faq/faq.md

 You probably pasted the API call from a program that uses smart quotes.
 Replace each character that looks like a quotation mark " with a quotation mark and try again.

+### Starting node fails with: `cannot execute binary file: Exec format error`

+You are probably using one of the [official releases](https://github.com/ava-labs/gecko/releases) on an architecture it was not build for.
+The `gecko-linux-<release>.tar.gz` is build for x86 architectures.
+Platforms based on ARM chips, like the Raspberry Pi, are **not** working with it.
+Instead you need to [build gecko from source](https://github.com/ava-labs/gecko#native-install).

 ## Known Issues/Bugs